MonoTech01/Networking-Labs/VPN/Configure and Verify a Site-to-Site IPsec VPN Using CLI.md

 Ping from PC-A to PC-C.

+### Check PC=C's IP address

+### Ping -> Worked!

 ## Step 2: Enable the Security Technology package.

-a.
+### a.
 On R1, issue the show version command to view the Security Technology package license information.
+- security      disable       None          None => It's not enabled yet!

-b.
-If the Security Technology package has not been enabled, use the following command to enable the package.
+### b,c   If the Security Technology package has not been enabled, use the following command to enable the package

 R1(config)# license boot module c1900 technology-package securityk9

-c.
-Accept the end-user license agreement.

 d.
 Save the running-config and reload the router to enable the security license.

 e.
 Verify that the Security Technology package has been enabled by using the show version command.

 ## Step 3: Identify interesting traffic on R1.